eliotstock/stake/README.md

 1. Note that `localhost` is correct here, even though the EL client used `192.168.20.41`.
 1. Omit `--debug-level warn` initially to see that all is well.
 1. Omit `--http-address` and `--http-allow-origin` if you don't need access to the Beacon Node API on your local network.
 1. You can now use the Beacon Node API on http://localhost:5052 but only on the local machine.
-Do not NAT this through to the internet oy you'll get DDoS'ed.
+Do not NAT this through to the internet oy you'll get DoS'ed.
 1. Once you know your validator node index, you can get the current balance of your validator with `curl http://localhost:5052/eth/v1/beacon/states/head/validators/{index}`.

 ### Validator client